-- Areas identified as such in adopted Community Plans limited to the Wimauma Village Residential Community Plan and Centers and Connections. - 2.8.5: The TDR pilot program is hereby initially established for a period of 20 years at which time the County shall assess the merits of the pilot program at which time the Board of County Commissioner shall determine the future of the Pilot Program.
+• Areas identified as such in adopted Community Plans limited to the Wimauma Village Residential Community Plan and Centers and Connections.

-- 2.8.6: The properties designated as Sending Zones and Receiving Zones are limited to those areas as identified as part of the Pilot Program in Policy 2.8.1 above; however, may be amended by the County in concert with an amendment to a Community Plan or similar initiative. - 2.8.7: The County Administrator or designee shall be responsible for maintaining permanent records of all TDR Certificates issued, easements recorded, and TDR Credits transferred to Receiving Area sites or purchased and held by ELAPP or another organization as approved by Hillsborough County or otherwise extinguished.
-An annual summary of TDR Certificates issued and transferred shall be submitted to the Hillsborough County Board of County Commissioners for information. - 2.8.8: The County shall develop a monitoring/reporting template to ensure consistent application for all Zones designated in the Pilot Program. - 2.8.9: Hillsborough County shall evaluate the pilot TDR program annually to measure program effectiveness and modify the pilot program accordingly.
-Consideration may be given to the following: - a.
-Number of transactions completed - b.
-Areas where transactions have occurred - c.
-Spatial distribution of land conserved - d.
-Annual amount of land conversions prior to and after pilot TDR program implementation - e.
-Credit price fluctuations - f.
-Costs of program administration - g.
-Characterization of community composition and population growth in Receiving Zones - h.
-Qualitative feedback on user experience and County's role in transactions - i.
-Number of additional units added to Receiving Zone - 2.8.10: The County shall undertake a public outreach campaign in coordination with other visioning and community planning initiatives, targeting property owners in designated sending and receiving areas, to encourage the use of transferable development rights.

-Examples of outreach include production of a brochure explaining the program, creation of a web page specifically for the program, and preparation of a presentation that explains the program.

-2.8.11: For specific criteria related to the WVR-2 transfer of development rights, refer to Policies 5.5.9 and 5.5.9.a.
+- 2.8.5: The TDR pilot program is hereby initially established for a period of 20 years at which time the County shall assess the merits of the pilot program at which time the Board of County Commissioner shall determine the future of the Pilot Program. - 2.8.6: The properties designated as Sending Zones and Receiving Zones are limited to those areas as identified as part of the Pilot Program in Policy 2.8.1 above; however, may be amended by the County in concert with an amendment to a Community Plan or similar initiative. - 2.8.7: The County Administrator or designee shall be responsible for maintaining permanent records of all TDR Certificates issued, easements recorded, and TDR Credits transferred to Receiving Area sites or purchased and held by ELAPP or another organization as approved by Hillsborough County or otherwise extinguished.
+An annual summary of TDR Certificates issued and transferred shall be submitted to the Hillsborough County Board of County Commissioners for information. - 2.8.8: Hillsborough County shall evaluate the pilot TDR program annually to measure program effectiveness. - 2.8.9: The County shall undertake a public outreach campaign in coordination with other visioning and community planning initiatives, targeting property owners in designated sending and receiving areas, to encourage the use of transferable development rights.
+Examples of outreach include production of a brochure explaining the program, creation of a web page specifically for the program, and preparation of a presentation that explains the program. - 2.8.10: For specific criteria related to the WVR-2 transfer of development rights, refer to Policies 5.5.9 and 5.5.9.a.